ventsyv/PatternExpander/README.md

 Given a pattern, generate all possible combinations.

 Pattern Expander was intended as password recovery tool where the password follows a certain pattern.
+It uses UTF-8 and has been tested with Cyrillic, but it shoud be able to support other alphabets as well.

 For example `p[a@][s$][s$]` will result in: